minio/console/DEVELOPMENT.md

-# LDAP authentication with MCS
+# LDAP authentication with Console

 ## Setup